 Heya, book nerds!
 Meg here.

-Most of the writers who reached out to me about a developmental edit for a full manuscript have said they would like to eventually query literary agents for this manuscript (in other words, they’d like to pursue traditional publishing).
+When I formerly worked as a freelance developmental editor, many of the writers who reached out to me about a developmental edit for a full manuscript have said they would like to eventually query literary agents for this manuscript (in other words, they’d like to pursue traditional publishing).
 While I’m delighted these authors are trusting me with their work—their book babies—I did feel a little concerned that most of the writers wanted to work with a freelance developmental editor before they query.

 I’ve said this before, but I think it’s important to restate: